fqxp/notes-rust/README.md

 # notes-rust

-currently a rust learning project
+Currently a rust learning project

+To run it, use `cargo run`.